Ouxsoft/LHTML/README.md

 ## Introduction
 ***L***iving ***HTML*** (LHTML) is a customizable markup-based templating engine standard.

-In short, it turns a string into a Document Object Model that it searches using Xpath query.
-Nodes that match are instantiated as objects using a specified class.
-Next, it iterates through these objects calling specified methods from these objects.
-Afterwards, it returns the generated dynamic markup.
+In short, the standard defines the following process procedures:
+1. The process receives a string that it turns into a Document Object Model (DOM)
+2. Using a configuration it searches the DOM with a Xpath query and instantiates matches as specified classes.
+3. Next, it iterates calls to these object using a list of methods.
+4. Finally, it returns a resulting string containing the altered markup.

 Anyone familiar with HTML5 should find LHTML a breeze.
 Let's dive right in!